 If at the end of the day inheritance tax does need to be paid, because of the value of your home, then that part of the tax can usually be paid in installments over ten years (with interest), hopefully allowing your family to avoid selling the home to pay the tax.

 If inheritance tax planning is something you believe could be of benefit to your family, you should talk to a solicitor about your situation and options.
-At QualitySolicitors we provide a Free First Advice service, so you can call us for a chat to find out more.
+At QualitySolicitors we provide a Free Initial Assessment service, so you can call us for a chat to find out more.

 Find your local QualitySolicitors here.